rradczewski/ymmv/about.md

 I'm all in for working with you, if...
  - you need a senior developer to build or support a team
  - you want to establish a culture of professionalism, compassion and growth in your company
- - you would like to host a workshop for your employees on plenty of topics, be it JavaScript, EventSourcing or Craft/XP/DevOps values
+ - you would like to host a coderetreat or workshop for your employees on plenty of topics, be it JavaScript, EventSourcing or Craft/XP/DevOps values
- - you want to host a coderetreat in your company

 I'm very fond of a professional relationship with my clients.
 Mutual trust and openness are the most important aspects of a business relationship for me.
 I will ask you to establish me as part of the team from day one and to expect me to challenge aspects of your company where I see potential for improvements.